Unsent Project alternatives: 10 websites you should check out

 Read also

-When will The Unsent Project be back?
+Is The Unsent Project real?

 Read also

 Legit.ng recently published an article about the highest snap score.
 Snapchat is a popular social media platform for sending and receiving photos.
 Users on the Snapchat app are given a score demonstrating the frequency of sending and receiving snaps.
-Anyone on Snapchat can see your score directly next to a username.
+Anyone on Snapchat can see your score directly next to your username.

 What is the highest snap score in the world?
 Snapchat awards users points for every snap they send or receive.
 This means one can see and increase their score by actively sending and receiving the photos.
 Find out who has the highest Snap score in the world and how much.